No products in the cart.

 The splendour of silk combines with the classy elegance of Sarti’s garments and hand-painted artistic decorations, which are rooted in the Italian tradition.
 Silk, the fabric which was originally the exclusive property of Chinese emperors, is quintessentially refined and light.
 The pleasure of the touch of silk on your skin combines with the feeling of exclusiveness which comes from the uniqueness of the bespoke hand-painted fabric for each item.

-The pocket square is part of a complete collection of bow ties, ties and pocket squares for men.
+The tie is part of a complete collection of bow ties, ties and pocket squares for men.
 The original design is created and developed by Sarti Company, specialized in manufacturing and painting high quality accessories for home, woman and man with the same brand name.

 When Friuli has been included into the Republic of Venice around the beginning of Fifteenth century, a lot of manufacturing processes and products have been influenced by the Serenissima, among them we remember silk production.
 In the following centuries it became one of the leading productions of the Region, so that all territory was involved in the mulberry planting with a lot of silk farming, the rearing of silkworms for the production of silk.
 The production went on until the mid of 20th century when family farmers still had their own silkworm and confered the cocoons to specialized centres.